• Skip to main content

 Teach your students not to be afraid of big words!
 Now that they can read CVC words, know common digraphs, and understand the FLOSS rule, they can read compound words like catnip and bathtub.

 These days some voices are telling us not to teach blends.
-One concern (as I understand it) is that we don’t want to teach blends as single chunks; children should simply sound out blends the way they do other letters – sound by sound.
+One concern is that we don’t want to teach blends as single units; children should simply sound out blends the way they do other letters – sound by sound.

 I agree that we need to be careful; blends (sometimes called consonant clusters) are not digraphs.
 Each letter has its own sound.
 And it’s absolutely NOT necessary (indeed, it would be a huge waste of time) to teach each blend on its own.